24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Olhao is a beautiful small town located on the river Gilao between Faro and Tavira in the Algarve region.

-The best accommodation options near the beach include luxury Quinta do Lado Hotel or Vale do Lobo resort.
+The best accommodation options near the beach include the luxury Quinta do Lado Hotel or Vale do Lobo resort.

-As Olhao is known for its fish production, the best time to visit is during the Seafood Festival in August.
-Summer is most vivid in Olhao as the music can be heard everywhere so the city bursts with cultural events.
-Autumn and spring are also fantastic options as it’s quieter and temperatures are cooler.
+Olhao is known for its fish production, so the best time to visit is during the August Seafood Festival.
+Summer is vivid in Olhao, as music can be heard everywhere, and the city bursts with cultural events.

 BOOK: Sunset tour with dinner from Olhao

-Nazaré | ‘Picturesque seaside town’ in Portugal
+17. Nazaré | ‘Picturesque seaside town’ in Portugal

 During the summer months, the beaches are perfect for sunbathing and swimming.
 The whole family will love Praia Nazaré in town, while those looking for solitude and wide open beaches should head to Praia do Norte.

-For the best view over the red tiled roofs and Praia Nazaré, ride the funicular to the clifftop neighborhood of Sitio.
-The view from here is truly breathtaking.
 While you’re in Sitio, visit the baroque church of Igreja Nossa Senhora da Nazaré.
-This church is a major pilgrimage site, and is said to have a carving made in Nazareth by Jesus’ father.
+This church is a major pilgrimage site and is said to have a carving made in Nazareth by Jesus’ father.

 Tipping Point North Beach in Sitio is a fantastic bed and breakfast with friendly hosts and a fantastic breakfast spread.
 It’s a short walk through the pine trees to Praia do Norte.

-Tavira | City in eastern Algarve with Moorish flair, sandy beaches
+18. Tavira | City in eastern Algarve with Moorish flair, sandy beaches

 By Cath from Passports and Adventures

-For those visiting Portugal with kids, there is a small science museum and the kids will love the tourist train and beaches.
+For those visiting Portugal with kids, there is a small science museum, and the kids will love the tourist train and beaches.

 Day trips can include boat tours from the city to try and spot dolphins, and Vila Real de Santo António is only a 25-minute drive away from where you can take the ferry to visit Spain.
 For a central hotel location, book into the Vila Galé Tavira.